 Catra has run over 250 ultra marathons.
-She holds the overall record (for men and women) for completing the John Muir Trail twice (out and back), a total of 424 miles, and has the second best all time result for a woman running one way (212 miles).
+She holds the overall record (for men and women) for completing the John Muir Trail twice (out and back), a total of 424 miles.
+Catra also has the second best all time result for a woman running one way (212 miles).
 Read More...
 “Catra Corbett, vegan ultramarathon runner”

 James Southwood is an expert instructor and champion fighter in Savate.
 Savate (pronounced “Suh-vat”) is a dynamic sport that combines movements from English boxing and French kicking.
 He is a multiple Great British Champion, 2008 World Bronze Medallist, European Silver Medallist (twice), 2016 World Vice-Champion, and 2014 World Champion.
 Read More...
 “James Southwood, vegan fighter”

 Spencer is established as one of the most successful drivers in North American race car driving.
-He has been competing at the top level for over fifteen years, scoring wins in the American Le Mans series and the Grand-Am Rolex Series.
+He has been competing at the top level for over twenty years.
+Spencer scored wins in the American Le Mans series and the Grand-Am Rolex Series.
 Read More...
 “Spencer Pumpelly, vegan racing driver”

 Alex shot to fame in December 2005 when he won the World Champion Fitness title with WFF (World Fitness Federation).
 Five years before this he had become vegan in response to the cruelty of the animal food industries.